hummat/hummat.github.io/_drafts/attention.md

 ---
 layout: post
 title: Attention
 abstract: Yet another article on attention?
-Yes, but this one is both annotated and illustrated focusing on attention itself instead of the architecture making it famous.
+Yes, but this one is annotated, illustrated and animated focusing on attention itself instead of the architecture making it famous.
 After all, attention is all you need, not Transformers.
 tags: [attention, context]
 category: learnig
 thumbnail: /images/attention/query_key_value.png